rwgk/numba/docs/source/reference/pysupported.rst

 the ``collections.MutableMapping`` interface and is usable in both interpreted Python code and JIT-compiled Numba functions.
-Because the typed dictionary stores keys and values in Numba's native, unboxed data layout, passing a Numba dictionary into nopython mode has very low overhead.
+Because the typed dictionary stores keys and values in Numba's native, unboxed data layout,  # TODO(rwgk) What is this? (cross-reference) passing a Numba dictionary into nopython mode has very low overhead.
 However, this means that using a typed dictionary from the Python interpreter is slower than a regular dictionary because Numba has to box and unbox key and value objects when getting or setting items.